-However, although Scripture speaks of the ordination of males to the presbyterate, it is not self-evident in the passages where it does so whether those males are ordained in virtue of their maleness or in virtue of their humanity.
-The initial plausibility is that they are ordained because of their humanity since the kinds of things that they are required to do are the kinds of things that human beings in general are capable of doing, for example, preaching, teaching, leading others, or, (although not mentioned in Scripture), administering the sacraments.
+Scripture (presumably) speaks of the ordination of males to the presbyterate.8 However, it is not self-evident in the passages where it does so whether those males are ordained in virtue of their maleness or in virtue of their humanity.
+The initial plausibility is that they are ordained because of their humanity because the kinds of things that they are required to do are the kinds of things that human beings in general are capable of doing, for example, preaching, teaching, leading others, or, (although not mentioned in Scripture), administering the sacraments.
 If an argument is to be made against the ordination of women, it needs to be an actual argument that makes the case that only male human beings can be ordained by virtue of something specifically significant to their being male, and that excludes women from being ordained by virtue of something specifically significant to their being female.
-(And it cannot be an argument such as “because women are to be subordinate to men” or “women are incapable of administering the sacraments” unless the argument also makes it clear what it is about the nature of women as women that makes these exceptions necessary.
-Otherwise, once again, the argument is circular.)
 The burden of proof is thus on those who oppose women’s ordination.

 It is indeed the case that no individual has a right to be ordained, but the question to be addressed is not about individuals but about a class of human beings.
 No individual male human being has the right to be ordained, but the advocates of male-only ordination certainly believe that males as a class have a “right” to be ordained in a way that women as a class do not.
 Should the church discriminate against a particular class of human beings as a class when it comes to ordination?

 But the church discriminates against all kinds of classes of human beings when it comes to ordination.
-Unbelievers cannot be ordained; heretics cannot be ordained; the mentally defective or the insane cannot be ordained.
+Unbelievers cannot be ordained; the mentally defective or the insane cannot be ordained.
 Practicing homosexuals cannot be ordained.
 Children cannot be ordained.
 That women as a class cannot be ordained is no more problematic than that these classes cannot be ordained.

 To the contrary, none of these are cases of discrimination against a class of human beings simply because they belong to that particular class.
 In each case, the barrier to ordination is not against a class simply as a class, but against a defect in an individual that specifically prevents that individual from properly exercising the duties of ordination.
 These defects can be remedied, in which case the particular individual can be ordained.
 An unbeliever can become a Christian, in which case he can be ordained.
-A heretic can repent, and be ordained.
 If the mentally defective or the insane were restored to full mental capacity or functional mental health, they could be ordained.
 Children cannot be ordained because they are not of sufficient maturity to exercise adult responsibility, but once they become adults, they can be ordained.
 The prohibition against ordaining homosexuals is not a prohibition against a class, but against a behavior.
-The church does not ordain those who engage in same-sex sexual activity for the same reason that it does not ordain adulterers, or single people who are not chaste, but a person of same-sex sexual orientation who is celibate or who is married to and exclusively faithful to a person of the opposite sex can be ordained.
-This refusal is not a discrimination against a class of human beings, but against a behavior that is deemed to be incompatible with Christian discipleship.
+The church does not ordain those who engage in same-sex sexual activity for the same reason it does not ordain adulterers, or single people who are not chaste.
+This refusal is not a discrimination against a class of human beings, but against behaviors that are deemed to be incompatible with Christian discipleship.

 To the best of my knowledge, the prohibition against the ordination of women is the only case in which the church discriminates against a particular class of people solely because they belong to that class.
-Women are not discriminated against because of an incapacity.
+They are not discriminated against because of an incapacity.
 Women can preach.
 They can provide pastoral leadership.
-There is nothing either in an incapacity to inform intentions or inherent physical limitations that would prevent them from celebrating the sacraments.
+There is nothing either in their capacity to inform intentions or physical limitations that would prevent them from celebrating the sacraments.
 The presumption against women’s ordination is not then based on a moral disqualification or physical impairment.
 It is a discrimination against women as a class simply because they belong to the class.

 Any argument against women’s ordination needs then to be a properly theological argument, and it needs to make the case that there is something in the very nature of women as a class that makes it inappropriate or inherently impossible to exercise ordained ministry.

-Attempts at such theological arguments against women’s ordination will be addressed in later essays.
+Attempts at such theological arguments will be addressed in later essays.